 Propose and experiment with new or existing DL techniques to predict the Remaining Useful Life (RUL) of equipment, initially without FDIA.

-LSTM, GRU, CNN, and hybrid approaches to predict RUL based on the dataset.
+LSTM, GRU, CNN, other state-of-the-art approaches, and hybrid approaches to predict RUL based on the dataset.

 Establish the performance benchmark of these models in predicting RUL under normal conditions.